learn-co-curriculum/dsc-implementing-recommender-systems-lab/README.md

 ## Determine the Best Model
 Now, compare the different models and see which ones perform best.
 For consistency sake, use RMSE to evaluate models.
 Remember to cross-validate!
+After you have trained your models, print out the average RMSE score for the test set.
 Can you get a model with a higher average RMSE on test data than 0.869?

 ```python